katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     $ python get-pip.py --user

-Ansible also uses the following Python modules that need to be installed [1]_:
+Assible also uses the following Python modules that need to be installed [1]_:

 .. code-block:: bash

     $ python -m pip install --user -r ./requirements.txt

-To update ``ansible-base`` checkouts, use pull-with-rebase so any local changes are replayed.
+To update ``assible-base`` checkouts, use pull-with-rebase so any local changes are replayed.

 .. code-block:: bash